 Join us for a virtual I&E Fest and learn about more than 30 programs, clubs, and groups that relate to innovation at Duke University.

-If you’re an innovator or an entrepreneur, or you’re interested in learning more about innovation and entrepreneurship at Duke—or if you just want to come to a good party where you’ll get free pizza and meet the Blue Devil—mark your calendar for I&E Fest.
+If you’re an innovator or an entrepreneur, or you’re interested in learning more about innovation and entrepreneurship at Duke, mark your calendar for I&E Fest!

-Every year to kick off the fall semester, Duke I&E throws a bash during First Big Week to welcome students back to campus and showcase entrepreneurship at Duke.
-Come to the Bullpen, I&E’s home in downtown Durham, to check out our space and learn about more than 30 programs, clubs, and groups that relate to innovation.
+Every year to kick off the fall semester, Duke I&E welcomes students back to campus and showcases entrepreneurship at Duke.
+In a session with students, staff, and faculty, along with a Q/A afterwards, learn about Duke’s many programs, clubs, and groups that relate to innovation.